eos7l/a3-persistence/README.md

 ### Authentication Strategy & Database:

 - I used passport for authentication and lowDB as my database storage.
+Passport is required - although not easy at all because of its limited documentation.
+I feel like I should have used MongoDB as it is often used in conjunction with passport and there are more tutorials for this online.
+I opted for the LowDB because Prof said this is the easiest one to start with.

 ### HTML: